AskarAbdullaev/math_tips/README.md

 # math_tips

 Some math functions which I found interesting to implement.
-Mostly about Calculus.
+Mostly about Calculus and Optimization.

 ## double_integral